Vindevius/KelariosNotes/content/D&D Kelarios/House Rules/House Rules.md

 		- Hope tokens are similar to fear tokens for the players.
 Hope tokens can be spent to decrease the tension of a scene.
 Two hope tokens can be spent on something larger or more difficult.
 For example, a hope token can be spent to add a d6 to a roll or to gain one spell slot of level 3 or below.
 For spell slots above 4th level, an extra hope is spent for each level, up to 7th level for a total of all five hope.
 	- Flow of Combat:
 		- Combat starts with each side rolling 1d20 for initiative, using the highest modifier for each side.
 If any player or creature has advantage on initiative, then that side rolls with advantage.
 If the DM goes first, only 1 boss or 2 creatures can be activated before the players' turn.
 If it is an ambush or surprise on either side, initiative is not rolled, and combat continues from that point.
 		- On the players' turn, any player or friendly NPC can go in any order, including at the same time.
 If a player rolls with hope, that player gains a hope token, and the players continue their turns.
-If a player rolls with fear, after that player's turn, it will be the DM's turn, and the DM will gain a fear token.
+If a player rolls with fear, after that player's turn, the DM can take a turn or gain one fear token.
+			- If a player casts a spell directed at an enemy, that player rolls a d20 and uses that result for their hope/fear result.
 		- For each action that a player takes, the DM gains one action token.
 On the DM's turn, the DM can use as many action tokens as are available to activate one creature.
 The DM must always use at least one action token on their turn.
 The DM can spend two action tokens to create a fear token and vice versa.
 Lair Actions cost two fear tokens.
-Legendary Actions are unaffected by this system and do not require a fear token to occur after another creature's turn.
+Legendary Actions are unaffected by this system and do not require a fear token to occur after another creature's turn, but cannot occur after a player's critical success.
 		- At the end of the combat, if the DM has any remaining action tokens, the DM can convert them into fear tokens for later use, or if there are more than eight, convert all of them into an inspiration die for an enemy.
 The DM can only have one inspiration die at a time.
 	- Critical Rolls have special effects as follows:
 		- On a critical success (Nat 20), the DM does not gain an action token.
 For the next turn, the DM cannot use any legendary action, lair action, or attempt any attack against the players.
 The players have advantage on their next action.